Trumpington has been an important agricultural area for thousands of years. In addition to this introduction to farms and farming, see:

 Church Farm (also known as Home Farm or Maris Farm)

-in the centre of the village;
+in the centre of the village, to the west of the main road;

 the farmhouse was Maris House, Maris Lane.